unicode-org/message-format-wg/spec/README.md

 > the interface `UnsupportedStatement`.
 > Both data models would be "valid" in their context,
 > but this version's would be missing any functionality for the new statement type.

+> [!IMPORTANT]
+> This stability policy allows any of the following, non-exhaustive list, of changes
+> in future versions of this specification:
+> - Future versions may add additional structure or meaning to existing syntax.
+> - Future versions may define new keywords.
+> - Future versions may define annotations that use portions of the `reserved-annotation`
+>   syntax.
+> - Future versions may make previously invalid messages valid.
+> - Future versions may define additional functions in the default registry
+>   or may reserve the names of functions for the purposes of interoperability.
+> - Future versions may define additional options to existing functions.
+> - Future versions may define additional option values for existing options.
+> - Future versions may deprecate functions, options, or option values.
+> - Future versions of this specification may introduce changes
+>   to the data model that would result in future data model representations
+>   not being valid for implementations of this version of the data model.
+>   - For example, a future version could introduce a new keyword,
+>     whose data model representation would be a new interface
+>     that is not recognized by this version's data model.